iXsystems/cinder/README.md

 and the key `ixsystems_server_hostname` in `cinder.conf` needs to be set to the FQDN referenced by the certificate.
 This issue needs more investigation.

+* Users have reported that scaling beyond 80 LUNS is possible when setting the `kern.cam.ctl.max_ports=512` tunable in TrueNAS 13.

 About Source Code
 =================